GWC-UNCC/Git-Intro/02-next_level/README.md

 When someone submits an issue for a feature or bug, it is automatically  assigned an issue number.
 You then can create a feature or bug branch from the main branch with `feat/<feature_name>/<issue_number>` or `bug/<bug_name>/<issue_number>`.
 The issue number for that branch should match the submitted issue it was created to address.
-Each feature/bug name should have one issue number.
+Each feature/bug name should have one issue number ( more info about issues [here](https://guides.github.com/features/issues/)).
 That submitted issue is where you should have detailed information as to what you are trying to accomplish, and that issue will also be tied to a pull request.
 We will look at issues more in depth another time, but for now let's go over a pull request.

 ## Pull Requests

-Pull requests allow your teammates time to look through your code and make sure you following conventions, as well as make helpful suggestions for how to improve things ( more on this [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) ).
+Pull requests ( PR ) allow your teammates time to look through your code and make sure you're following conventions, as well as make helpful comments/suggestions on your PR for how to improve things, if needed before merging with main ( more on this [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) ).

-They also allows you to easily merge your branches back into your main branch after you have sucessfully experimented with the code.
+We can now click on the "Compare & pull request" button.

-Normally you would have detailed information about what you are trying to accomplish in an issue, which is used to clarify/identify wanted features, bugs, and future plans ( more info about issues [here](https://guides.github.com/features/issues/)).
+Make sure the pull request is going against *your* main repository and **not** the GWC-UNCC original repo.*

-Looking at the previous picture, click on the "Compare & pull request" button.
+Normally you would have an issue that you want to tie to a PR by including some [keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) or [manually linking it](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#manually-linking-a-pull-request-to-an-issue), but for now just click "Create pull request"

-Make sure the pull request is going against your main repository and not the GWC-UNCC original repo.
+\* - sometimes when creating a PR on a repo after forking.
-For now just click "Create pull request", but normally you would want to tie your issue to this PR by including some [keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)
+It will try to do a PR against the original repository.

 ![branch name](/pictures/next-level/img11.png)

-This will create a pull request ( PR ), and shows you what changes will be made to the repository if this PR is successfully created.
+This will create a pull request ( PR ), and we will go more into pull requests another time.

 ## Merging